mortenbroesby/space-rockets-challenge/src/README.md

 I've always tried to avoid doing actual timezone parsing if I could avoid it, as ["dates are a headache in Javascript"](https://maggiepint.com/2017/04/09/fixing-javascript-date-getting-started/).

-At the moment, I rely on a Date library - currently `luxon` - for the heavy lifting in terms of date parsing.
+I rely on a Date library - currently `luxon` - for the heavy lifting in terms of date parsing.

 Should this library become a large production application, then I would definitely find a more minimal library for date manipulation.
 I would even go as far to consider a completely custom library with a strong focus on only having exactly the utility functions we need.

+---

+## 💾 Storage

+#### ⛰ Persistence

+I've used my own storage adapter to persist data in the user's browser storage, mainly to prevent hard failures on incorrect getItem / setItem usage.

+#### 🗂 Cache

+I got a bit side-tracked adding a ["Least Recently Used"](https://progressivecoder.com/lru-cache-implementation-using-javascript-linked-list-and-objects/#:~:text=LRU%20stands%20for%20Least%20Recently,is%20known%20as%20LRU%20Cache) in my Favorites storage implementation.

+That was mainly done for fun.

+In a production scenario, I would ensure I was aligned with the team and stakeholders before code of that nature.

 ---